-The internship can provide from four to eight semester hours of credit.
-To receive four hours of credit students must work a minimum of 160 hours; for eight hours, a minimum of 320 hours.
+The internship can provide from three to eight semester hours of credit.
+To receive three hours of credit students must work a minimum of 120 hours; for eight hours, a minimum of 320 hours.
 This is an undergraduate program limited to political science, political communication, and public administration majors who must have:

 - Junior or senior standing

 - Completed at least 15 hours of political science course work.

 - Achieved a gpa in political science course work of at least 2.50

 Freshmen and sophomore political science majors who think they may be interested in seeking an internship will want to plan a year or more in advance so that they can be absent from campus, if necessary, for the eight to nine, or sixteen to eighteen-week period of the internship.

 An application form is available here or students may pick up application forms in the Departmental Office Sabin 335) or from the Intern Coordinator.
 It should be noted, the earlier the application, the more advantageous placement may be for the student.
 Any questions concerning these procedures may be raised with the Intern Coordinator, Chris Larimer, Sabin 349.